greglinch/sourcelist/to-do-list.md

 # To-do for development

+* auto-set anyone submitted through front-end form as `source` for the `role` of user

+* add logic to `Person` model save method to check if one of the `approved` booleans is True, then set the `status` accordingly

+* update `results.html` template to output a table

-* use DataTables Bootstrap version for initial search/display?
+* use DataTables Bootstrap version for search/display
 	* MABI is ok with that for v1
-	* use DRF for an API? bake that to a flat file to pull

 * only display `Person` objects that have are both `approved_by_user` and `approved_by_admin`